Choosing the right WorldPop population data for you

 Population estimates for a recent time point

 We provide a variety recent datasets using methodological approaches that are determined by the country and data input situation.
-You will find brief guidance on these below, but for a more in-depth background we recommend these two papers:
+You will find brief guidance on these below, but for a more in-depth background we recommend these papers:

 - Small area population denominators for improved disease surveillance and response (in Epidemics)